skip-mev/skipper/README.md

-# Skip Searchers
+# Skipper

-Example MEV searching bots for the Cosmos ecosystem, using Skip.
+Example MEV searching bot for the Cosmos ecosystem, using Skip.

 ``` python
 """